 12. New guidance around the disruption of fraud and corruption.

-In many cases, an investigation may not uncover enough evidence for legal proceedings or police referral, so there is guidance around the disruption of fraud and corruption being an adequate response in these circumstances, by ensuring the activity doesn’t continue.
-These include things like, as per the Standard:
+In many cases, an investigation may not uncover enough evidence for legal proceedings or police referral, so there is guidance around the disruption of fraud and corruption being an adequate response in these circumstances, ensuring the activity doesn’t continue.
+As per the Standard, these include:

 - Increased audit activity